ubc-library-rc/dri-needs-assessment/arc.md

 **Finding 1:**  While ARC is a key player in active data storage and data retention/deposit/preservation at UBC, these were top areas in which researchers wanted both training and support, but didn’t know they were available;

-**Recommendation 1:**  As UBC Library and IT are also leaders in both these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;
+**Recommendation 1:**  As UBC Library and UBC IT are also leaders in both these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;

 **Finding 2:**  ARC sits as a close second behind UBC Library as a leader in DMP support and training, and this is an area in which a vast majority of respondents wanted both training and support, but didn’t know they were available;